Higher quasi-categories vs higher Rezk spaces

-After we made public the first version of this paper, we were informed that J.~Hahn has obtained related results in his ongoing Ph.D. thesis under the supervision of Barwick and that Gindi has developed a related theory of $\Theta$-spaces.
+After we made public the first version of this paper, we were informed that J.~Hahn has obtained related results in his ongoing Ph.D. thesis under the supervision of Barwick and that Gindi has developed a related homotopy theory of $\Theta$-sets.
 Since then, Gindi's work~\cite{GindiWCat} has been made public.